Tpbezerra/tpbezerra.github.io/The Aquanaut/AQ.md

 The player has a few options at any given time, dodging, attacking with their sword, and shooting their harpoon.
 The dodge gives invulnerability frames for a part of it which helps the player avoid damage.
 During an even smaller part of it is a deflect "window" where, if timed properly, the player can deal poise damage to the attacker while on the defensive. <br />

 <img src="The Aquanaut Heavy Harpoon.jpg" align="left" width="300">
 There are two options when attacking, light- and heavy attacks.
 When attacking with the sword this means that different animations with alternate stats will play.
 Light and heavy attacks can then be combined to perform chain attacks.
 When shooting a harpoon a light attack will root the target it hits while a heavy will stun it and anyone around but also costing crystals to use.
-Crystals are also used for healing.
+Crystals are also used for healing. <br clear="left" />

 <img src="The Aquanaut Interaction.jpg" align="left" width="300">